Time Series as Images: Vision Transformer for Irregularly Sampled Time Series

 \section{Introduction}

 Time series data are ubiquitous in a wide range of domains, including healthcare, finance, traffic, and climate science.
-With the advances in deep learning architectures such as LSTM~\cite{lstm}, Temporal Convolutional Network (TCN)~\cite{tcn}, and Transformer~\cite{transformer}, numerous algorithms have been developed for time series modeling.
-However, these methods typically assume fully observed data points at regular intervals and fixed-size numerical inputs.
-They cannot deal with irregularly sampled ones, a sequence of samples with irregular intervals between their observation times.
-To tackle this challenge, highly specialized models were developed, which require a considerable amount of prior knowledge in the model architecture choice and design~\cite{marlin2012unsupervised,lipton2016directly,gru-d,seft,raindrop,mtand,Zhang2022ImprovingMP}.
+With the advances in deep learning architectures such as LSTM~\citep{lstm}, Temporal Convolutional Network (TCN)~\citep{tcn}, and Transformer~\citep{transformer}, numerous algorithms have been developed for time series modeling.
+However, these methods typically assume fully observed data at regular intervals and fixed-size numerical inputs.
+Consequently, these methods encounter difficulties when faced with irregularly sampled time series, which consist of a sequence of samples with irregular intervals between their observation times.
+To address this challenge, highly specialized models have been developed, which require substantial prior knowledge and efforts in model architecture selection and algorithm design~\citep{marlin2012unsupervised,lipton2016directly,gru-d,seft,raindrop,mtand,Zhang2022ImprovingMP}.

-The recently emerging transformer-based vision models, most notably Vision Transformers~\cite{vit}\footnote{In this paper, we refer to vision transformers as a type of vision models based on Transformer, including ViT~\cite{vit}, Swin Transformer~\cite{swin}, DeiT~\cite{deit}, to name a few.}, have demonstrated strong performance on various vision tasks such as image classification and object detection.
-In this paper, we raise a simple question: \textit{Since vision transformers have exceeded humans in various image recognition tasks, can they ``visually'' capture temporal patterns in the visualized time series data?} To answer this question, we explore the following minimalist approach: transform the irregularly sampled multivariate time series into line graphs (Fig.~\ref{fig:illustration}), arrange these line graphs into a standard RGB image, and train a vision transformer to perceive the image and perform the classification task.
-We dub this approach \textbf{ViTST}, short for \textbf{Vi}sion \textbf{T}ime \textbf{S}eries \textbf{T}ransformer.
+In parallel, pre-trained transformer-based vision models, most notably vision transformers,\footnote{In this paper, we use the term ``vision transformers'' to denote a category of pre-trained transformer-based vision models, such as ViT~\citep{vit}, Swin Transformer~\citep{swin}, DeiT~\citep{deit}, etc.} have emerged and demonstrated strong abilities in various vision tasks such as image classification and object detection, nearly approaching human-level performance.
+Motivated by the flexible and effective manner in which humans analyze complex numerical time series data through visualization, we raise the question: \textit{Can these powerful pre-trained vision transformers capture temporal patterns in visualized time series data, similar to how humans do?}